The central mountain corridor of Colombian territory is home to one of the most loved and admired cultural demographics, the Paisas.

 This region is prone to rain on an almost daily basis.
 Be sure to bring an umbrella and jacket.
 Especially in places like Salento, where temperatures will stay cool, it's a good idea to have a jacket and/or long-sleeved shirt and pants with you.

 If you travel to the west of Pereira, the climate becomes hotter.
 For this zone, you'll need bug spray, a hat, and sunblock.

 What are the top 10 things to see and do in Colombia?
-Nomad, Jacqui, dishes out the best of Amazon, Caribbean coast & cultural sites.
+Nomad Jacqui dishes out the best of Amazon, Caribbean, and cultural sites.

 Colombia contains a wealth of pre-Hispanic treasures.
 Trek through to the Lost City, explore underground tombs in Tierradentro, or see the golden figures of the Museo del Oro.